Find Affordable College Courses

 Dayton, OH

-University of Dayton did quite well in this year’s ranking of the most popular places for chemical engineering students to get a master’s degree.
-It came in at #7 on the list.
-UDayton is a fairly large private not-for-profit school located in the city of Dayton.
+University of Dayton ranked #7 on this year’s Most Popular Chemical Engineering Master’s Degree Schools in Ohio list.
+UDayton is a large private not-for-profit school located in the medium-sized city of Dayton.

 Of the 8 students majoring in chem eng at UDayton, 63% are male and 38% are female.